TOML Syntax

 "key" = "value" # quoted keys are valid

-dev.db.url="localhost" # keys contains dotted symbol are allowed for grouping
+dev.db.url="localhost" # keys contains dotted symbols are allowed for grouping

 Invalid keys